amp-labs/react/README.md

 @amp-labs/react 2.0+ no longer requires chakra as a dependency.
 Chakra dependencies (@chakra-ui/react @emotion/react @emotion/styled framer-motion)
 are no longer required.

-@amp-labs/react now ships with it's own stylesheet which also allows builders to override colors, fonts, and other css variables.
+@amp-labs/react now ships with its own stylesheet which also allows users to override colors, fonts, and other css variables.
 See [Usage changes](#changes-with-2.0)